SAP/generator-easy-ui5/README.md

 ## Sub-generators to avoid recurring tasks

 ### Add a new view
 This sub-generator will create a new view (of the same type you specified during the creating of your project) and a new controller and route.
+If you have OPA5 tests, you can add a corresponding page object now or later with another sub-generator.
 ```
 yo easy-ui5:newview
 ```